catseye/Robin/doc/Robin.md

 `(reactor LIST-OF-ATOMS STATE-EXPR BODY-EXPR)` installs a reactor.
 Reactors permit the construction of interactive Robin programs.
-See the document `Reactor.markdown` for more information on, examples of, and tests for reactors.
+See the document [Reactor.md](Reactor.md) for more information on, examples of, and tests for reactors.

 Intrinsic Data Types
 --------------------